Kundudo: Human history

-Feral horses
+Kundudo Feral horses

 The feral horse herd is less than 10 strong and is threatened by extinction.
 Four local peasants in Bedada and Goba have been trying to tame them and have sold the docile colts; livestock is now grazing the top of the amba.
 The ruins of an ancient undated mosque on the amba has been transformed into a cattle pen.

 Emperor Haile Selassie I obtained his first mount from the Kundudo pack 107 years ago.
 This makes them the oldest known feral horse population in Africa.

 The herd has been the focus since 2008 of six Italian and Italo-British ecologic missions to try and save it and offer locals economic alternatives to the peculiar area's destruction.
 Prof. Viganò, the mission's head, has been given a charge to attempt a rapid intervention from the Ethiopian Environment Protection Agency, later by the Oromia Tourism Commissioner.

 The Addis Ababa office of the UNEP is monitoring his attempt.

 A second mission in March 2008 revealed the whereabouts of the captive horses and found rock paintings in a cave in the mountain complex, giving rise to hopes of future tourism development in the area.
 Seven horses were reported as then freed and presently on the amba's top by the Addis Ababa-based GAG, a local interest group for the preservation of the Kundudo range and promote the Gursum area.

 A major Italian aid organization is preparing a medium size aid program that stems from the research.
 A series of related activities are being created to save the herd and promote the area as the end point of a tourist route named "the Extended East Route" to include Harar, the Awash National Park, the Kuni-Muktar Mountain Nyala Sanctuary and some other destinations of cultural, nature and historic interest in the East of Ethiopia, forming a destination cluster with Harar itself, including Koremi village, the Babille Elephant Sanctuary (or Harar Wildlife Sanctuary) and the nearby Dhakata valley, a number of rock painting locations between Harar and the Kundudo itself.